Wormii/02-Homework/README.md

 # 02-Homework

-Refactoring code to make it more accessible
+Refactoring code to make it more accessible.
+Including things like removing extraneous code, adding comments, simplifying elements and ids.

 # Getting-started